 Once you’ve decided that your life will be richer and healthier if you have some dehydrated strawberries handy at all times, the next step is to rush out and buy a dehydrator, right?
 Not really.
 You don’t need a special dehydrator to dehydrate strawberries or other fruit.

 Your kitchen appliances—the oven, microwave, or even the toaster oven—can do the job.
 You can even dehydrate fruit by putting them out to dry in the sun.
 Let’s look at these methods in detail.

-Essentially, when you dehydrate fruit, you're drying it out to get rid of the moisture that lets bacteria grow.
+Essentially, when you dehydrate veggies or fruits, you’re drying them out to get rid of the moisture that lets bacteria grow.
 This helps to preserve the fruit for a long time, without using chemicals and preservatives.
-Drying fruit doesn't remove its taste or nutrients, which is why dehydrated fruits are a delicious and healthy snack to keep around.
+Drying fruit doesn’t remove its taste or nutrients, which is why dehydrated fruits are a delicious and healthy snack to keep around.

-Slice the fruit to a thickness of an eighth of an inch and place on a glass plate that has been lined with a paper towel.
+Slice the fruit to a thickness of an eighth of an inch and place it on a glass plate that has been linked with a paper towel.
 Put the plate in the microwave at full power for ten minutes, followed by another ten minutes at the lowest power.

 Once you’ve finished drying the fruit, you need to cure it.
 But first, check to see that all moisture has been removed.
 You can do this by putting the fruit in a plastic bag and folding the bag over.
 If you see any tiny droplets of moisture inside the bag, the fruit is not completely dry and needs a little more time.

 The last step is to cure the fruit.
 You can do this by putting it in a glass or plastic container with the lid off for four days.
 This will allow the remaining moisture to evaporate.
 Once that’s done, your dehydrated strawberries are ready for you to store and enjoy.